sirkon/protoast/README.md

 	log.Fatal(err)
 }

-// output AST of type Type defined in file.proto log.Printf("%#v", file.Services[0])
+// output AST of the first service defined in file.proto log.Printf("%#v", file.Services[0])

 // returns comment for the first service in a file